-It’s hard to believe that was just a little over a year ago, not only because of how far my website has come, but because how I’ve changed.
+It’s hard to believe that was just a little over a year ago, not only because of how far my website has come but because of how I’ve changed.
 Now, I think of myself as a business owner and entrepreneur, when a year ago I would have felt fake calling myself either of those things.
 Even though I still have a lot to learn, the end of my first year of blogging is a good time to reflect on what I’ve already learned and share it with others.

 1. Blogging As a Business Is a Marketing Job

 I quickly learned that running a blog as a business instead of a hobby meant few of my work hours would be spent writing.
 In order for people to actually see my blog articles—and in order for me to make money—I have to spend a significant amount of time marketing my blog.
 Most of my “blogging” time is really spent doing things like